Herbert Thomas Dobbin: First World War

 As an experienced professional soldier, Dobbin was attached to a variety of regiments as battalion commander during the war.
 From 29 June to 6 September 1916 he commanded the 1/4th Battalion, Gloucestershire Regiment.
 From 7 September 1916 to 24 February 1917, he commanded the 1/8th Battalion, Royal Warwickshire Regiment.
 From 30 May 1917 to 11 July 1917 he commanded the 1/8th (Ardwick) Battalion of the Manchester Regiment at Havrincourt Wood, after which he was appointed the commander of the 4th Army Military School.
-He was appointed GOC of the 75th Infantry Brigade on 8 February 1918 and was its commander during the German offensive at the First Battle of Bapaume during the following month.
+He was appointed GOC of the 75th Infantry Brigade on 9 February 1918 and promoted to the temporary rank of brigadier general whilst so employed, taking over from Douglas Baird.
+He was its GOC during the German offensive at the First Battle of Bapaume during the following month.

-Dobbin was awarded the Distinguished Service Order in 1916 and was Mentioned in Despatches three times.
+Dobbin was awarded the Distinguished Service Order (DSO) in 1916 and was Mentioned in Despatches three times.
 He was also appointed an Officer of the Order of the Crown of Belgium.